markusfisch/bots/tournament/README.md

 	192.168.1.5 F
 	...

-There can be multiple entries for a letter so you can use different machines for a team.
+There can be multiple entries for a letter so a team can use different machines for different games.
+Within a game, however, the player names are unique, of course.

-Save this file as "namefile" and put it in the same directory where the Makefile is.
+Save this file as "names" and put it in the same directory where the Makefile is.
 This is what the `--name-file` option in `FLAGS` is for.

 ## Highscores